 All dinner money is paid using Parent Pay and Citywide Catering set the minimum limit on the Parent Pay accounts.

 If your child is eligible for free school meals, please contact Salford Free School Meal Department.
 Please see 'link' on this website for contact information.

 Currently, Reception, Year 1 and Year 2 receive Universal Free School Meals.

 Please do complete the yellow Free School Meal forms that are sent home annually as this would financially benefit the School if you are successful.

-- The purpose built self-contained nursery.
+- A purpose built self-contained Nursery.

 - Extensive school grounds

 There is a large playground and a field with a wealth of shrubbery and hedging which provides a good stimulus for outdoor study.
 A daily mile track wraps around the field.
 There is attractive bench seating, a large tyre play area, themed play areas, including an Outdoor Theatre, Tinkology area and a large wooden Chapel.